IAMconsortium/pyam/docs/api/iiasa.rst

 -------------------------

 The *Scenario Apps* use the |ixmp4| package as a database backend.
-You can list all available ixmp4 platforms hosted by IIASA using the following:
+You can list all available ixmp4 platforms hosted by IIASA using the following function:

-.. autofunctions:: platforms
+.. autofunction:: platforms

 *Scenario Explorer* instances (legacy service)
 ----------------------------------------------